darkorsa/cordo/README.md

 composer sql-import resources/database/sql/uuid.sql
 ```

-If you plan to use OAuth2 authorization running:
+If you plan to use OAuth2 authorization run:

 ``` bash
 composer sql-import resources/database/sql/oauth.sql
 ```

-will help you creating all the neccessary db tables.
+it will create all the neccessary db tables.

 ## How things work

 Cordo does not reinvent the wheel.
 It is basically a set of popular PHP libraries brought together and configured in order to create a simple framework that is in compliance good programming practices for modern PHP.

 Some of the used libraries:

 - Doctrine
 - Fast Route
 - Guzzle